ethereumclassic/Media_Kit/template.md

 # COPYRIGHT Ethereum Classic

-#### Tell Us About The Article
+#### About The Article

+Do you have any questions or would you like to see proof of all of my claims, which you consider to be insane?
+You are welcome to contact me or meet me on site, and your legal advisor is also welcome to visit me.
+As I have been for all these years, I am transparent and will assist you with advice and support.

-* Published Title: A Long Fancy Title About Ethereum Classic
+* Published Title: the True Story about DAO HARDFORK and Ethereum Classic
 * Topic: Cryptocurrency
-* Author: Isabel Schoeps Thiel from Erfurt Germany
+* Author: Ms. Isabel Schoeps Thiel, Neuwerkstraße 26/27, 99084 Erfurt, Germany (c/o Findeklee, Appartment MIDDEL, penultimate floor Vorletzte-Etage, Whg Mitte)

 #### Article Body